Italian Greyhound adoption : is a rescue dog a "clever" way to get a purebred dog for free?

 Tao he had a lot of requests because he was very young but as soon as I mentioned his congenital problem, with which he lives very well and without problems, they "disappeared" or, at the limit, they asked me "do you have anything else?"
 In short, from my experience I have to think that some people want "Adopt an PLI" yes, but of course only if healthy and beautiful.

-Hiro, puppy PLI with "half face" (he too was born like this but otherwise very healthy and beautiful, in his own way), which was entrusted to me in Rescue, was eventually adopted in Germany because none of the people, who "were looking for PLI for adoption "Wanted it.
+Hiro, puppy PLI with “half a face” (he was also born like that but otherwise very healthy and beautiful, in his own way), who had been entrusted to me in Rescue, was finally adopted in Germany because none of the people who “were looking for adoption in PLI” wanted him.

-The very young PLI, also fractured that had been entrusted to me by its owner, after the breeder did not want to take it back the same: dozens and dozens of requests from people who "wanted to adopt a young and female PLI" but did not feel like adopting a "sick" dog Eventually, after a long time, he found a wonderful and already experienced family with fractured Little Italian Greyhounds.
+The very young PLI, also fractured, which had been entrusted to me by her owner, after the breeder did not want to take her back.
+Ditto: dozens and dozens of requests from people who "wanted to adopt a young female Italian Greyhound" but did not feel like adopting a "sick" dog.
+In the end, after a long time, she found a wonderful family who were already experienced with fractured Italian Greyhounds.

 It must be said ad nauseum, that in my Rescue I welcome dogs like that.
 Dogs in need, "special" dogs, sick, elderly, phobic, mixed-breed or purebred dogs.